Mood and cognition after administration of low LSD doses in healthy volunteers: A placebo controlled dose-effect finding study

 Notes

-This paper uses the same participants (possibly now burdened with RSI) as Holze et al. (2020), Hutten et al. (2020), and Ramaekers et al. (2020).
+This paper uses the same participants as Holze et al. (2020), Hutten et al. (2020), and Ramaekers et al. (2020).
 The other studies respectively looked at pharmacodynamics and felt effect (only really at 20 µg), blood plasma levels (ambiguous results), and increased pain tolerance.

 This study is quite similar to Yanakieva et al. (2019), which found only small effects on mood (more vigour, lower rating of positive images).